GoogleChrome/web.dev/src/site/content/en/learn/css/spacing/index.md

 ## HTML spacing

-HTML itself provides some methods to space elements..
+HTML itself provides some methods to space elements.
 The `<br />` and `<hr />` elements allow you to space elements in the block direction, which if you are in a latin-based language, is top-to-bottom.